scaleshift-scores/scaleshift_conversion_scripts/README.md

 ### - **TwinNote** (`twinnote.ly`)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;TwinNote was proposed originally by Paul Morris on 2009.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;TwinNote was proposed originally by Paul Morris in 2009.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The proposal as well as extensive documentation and software can be found on the main website of the notation:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The proposal, as well as extensive documentation and software, can be found on the main website of the notation:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[**Official Website**](https://twinnote.clairnote.org/)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The current .ly implementation has been created by ScaleShift and is **EXPERIMENTAL**.
-It has been created following the documentation in the official website.
+It has been created following the documentation on the official website.
 We greatly value improvements to the current file.
 Some scripts can be found in the [software section](https://twinnote.clairnote.org/software/) of the official website.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Other resources: [TwinNote at the Music Notation Project](https://musicnotation.org/system/twinnote-by-paul-morris/)

 ### - **MUTO** (`muto.ly`)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;MUTO was proposed originally by the MUTO Music Method Foundation on 1995.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;MUTO was proposed originally by the MUTO Music Method Foundation in 1995.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The proposal as well as extensive documentation and software can be found on the main website of the notation:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The proposal, as well as extensive documentation, can be found on the main website of the notation:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[**Official Website**](https://muto-method.com/en/index.html)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The current .ly implementation has been created by ScaleShift and is **EXPERIMENTAL**.
-It has been created following the documentation in the official website.
+It has been created following the documentation on the official website.
 We greatly value improvements to the current file.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Other resources: [MUTO at the Music Notation Project](https://musicnotation.org/system/muto-notation-by-muto-foundation/)